leonardo-blas/usc-tg-24-us-election/README.md

 ```

 The decompressed `scraped` folder weights around 850GB.
 Furthermore, as mentioned in the paper, some Telegram objects in the SQLite databases were JSON-serialized, UTF-8 encoded, and `zlib` compressed; a version of this dataset in which all `zlib`-compressed entries are decompressed may consume **thrice as much space**.
 If storage is a concern, it is recommended to decompress and analyze Telegram objects at runtime.
 If you still wish to decompress a .db file, you can use `decompress.py`.
 Lastly, it is recommended to drop the timestamp columns if they are not needed, as they consume a considerable amount of space.

-Note: Our torrent seeders are currently overwhelmed.
-We are looking into providing better availability.
-Apologies for the slow download rates.